DUNE-DAQ/trigger/python/trigger/tpreplay_application/README.md

 ![conf_trg](https://github.com/user-attachments/assets/f913afc9-32f7-40b9-980c-47d7cf8de583)

-- `TriggerPrimitiveMaker` module configuration:
+- `TPReplayModule` configuration:

 ![conf_tpmm](https://github.com/user-attachments/assets/def5662f-2df7-4f88-9d43-182c36109744)

 As mentioned, the different plane options are already configured, and can simply be selected as needed.

 Otherwise, the sessions are kept minimal.
-Most applications that are not needed are disabled (but can be used of course). `TriggerReplayApplication` is added to the `trg-segment`.
+Most applications that are not needed are disabled (but can be used of course). `TPReplayApplication` is added to the `trg-segment`.
 You can see an overview [here](#connecting-to-the-daq-system).

 ## Operational Monitoring
-A graph showing opmon data from `TriggerPrimitiveMaker` module is available on Grafana:
+A graph showing opmon data from `TPReplayModule` is available on Grafana:
 > Grafana -> Trigger Flow -> Plugins -> TP Maker

 ![new_graf](https://github.com/user-attachments/assets/c3490188-32f1-4693-9e25-cf3d0c5b58d8)